Note: This article was updated with the latest available information on Feb. 3, 2021.

 “At first I was relieved because there was only one gunman.
 I thought the security officers would take him down soon,” Khunpol recalled the moment he heard about the shootings.
 “I didn’t know my daughter was [hiding] so close to the villain.”

-She is survived by her 17-year-old daughter, who remains in the hospital due to gunshot wounds.
-Doctors are reportedly administering her with sleeping pills to help her cope with the sight of her own mother dying.
+She is survived by her 17-year-old daughter, who was also shot and wounded, but eventually made recoveries.
+Doctors had to administer her with sleeping pills to help her cope with the sight of her own mother dying.

 Sen. Sergeant Major Petcharat Kamchadphai, 35